reimandlab/ActiveDriverDB/README.md

 <Directory /some_path/website>
     WSGIProcessGroup app
     WSGIApplicationGroup %{GLOBAL}
-    Order deny,allow
+    # Order deny,allow   # do not use with Apache 2.4 or newer
-    Allow from all
+    # Allow from all     # do not use with Apache 2.4 or newer
-    Require all granted
+    Require all denied   # Apache 2.4 or newer
 </Directory>

 # Serve static files directly:
 Alias /static/ /some_path/static/

 <Directory /some_path/website/static/*>
-    Order allow,deny
+    # Order deny,allow   # do not use with Apache 2.4 or newer
-    Allow from all
+    # Allow from all     # do not use with Apache 2.4 or newer
-    Require all granted
+    Require all granted  # Apache 2.4 or newer
 </Directory>

 <Location /static>